-1. Preheat your oven to 500 degrees or as hot as it will go.
-On a large baking sheet, stretch the pizza dough out, 1 ball at a time, into a large 9-inch round.
-Brush the heavy cream over the center, excluding the edges.
-Then, sprinkle with mozzarella cheese, turkey and sweet potatoes.
+1. Preheat oven to 500 degrees or as hot as it will go.
+On a large baking sheet, stretch pizza dough into a 10-inch round.
+Brush heavy cream over center, excluding edges.
+Dot with mozzarella cheese, turkey and potatoes.

-2. Next, dollop the cranberry sauce over the top and sprinkle with Parmesan cheese.
-Bake in the oven for 8-10 minutes or until the edges are dark golden brown.
+2. Dollop cranberry sauce over top and sprinkle with Parmesan cheese.
+Bake in oven for 10-12 minutes or until edges are dark golden brown.
 I have a wood burning oven, so I cook mine a little differently.

-3. Remove from the oven and let rest 3 minutes to set.
-Sprinkle with fresh basil, slice and Enjoy!
+3. Remove from oven and let rest 2 minutes before slicing.
+Sprinkle pizza with fresh basil.
+Enjoy!